section-engineering-education/engineering-education/cryptography-in-computer-networking/index.md

 The data is encrypted because it streams instead of being retained in the system's memory to wait for a complete block.
 [More](https://en.wikipedia.org/wiki/Stream_cipher)

-Some common types of symmetric-key cryptography are: .htm) and [IDEA](https://en.wikipedia.org/wiki/International_Data_Encryption_Algorithm)
+Some common types of symmetric-key cryptography and [IDEA](https://en.wikipedia.org/wiki/International_Data_Encryption_Algorithm)

 AES is a symmetric block cipher that encrypts electronic data specifically to prevent unauthorized access.
 It consists of three block ciphers; AES-128, AES-192 and AES-256.

 ### 2. Asymmetric Cryptography

-It can also be called public cryptography
+It can also be called public cryptography.
 Public-key cryptography uses two keys, which are a public and a private key.
 The public key can be freely distributed while the private key remains a mystery.
 The public key is used for cipher-text encryption of plaintext, while the private key is used for decryption of cipher-text into plain-text.

 Some types of public-key cryptography include [RSA](https://www.tutorialspoint.com/cryptography_with_python/cryptography_with_python_understanding_rsa_algorithm.htm), the elliptic curve digital signature algorithm.
  ]